glpi-project/docdev/source/plugins/hooks.rst

 ``add_javascript``
    Add javascript in **all** pages headers

+   .. versionadded:: 9.2

+      Minified javascript files are checked automatically.
+You will just have to provide a minified file along with the original to get it used!

+      The name of the minified ``plugin.js`` file must be ``plugin.min.js``

 ``add_css``
    Add CSS stylesheet on **all** pages headers

+   .. versionadded:: 9.2

+      Minified CSS files are checked automatically.
+You will just have to provide a minified file along with the original to get it used!

+      The name of the minified ``plugin.css`` file must be ``plugin.min.css``

 ``display_central``
    Displays something on central page